fuel/parser/README.md

 // load a Twig template, will load and parse app/views/example.twig View::forge('example.twig');

-// load a Hybrid Haml / Twig template, ATTENTION: this one expects app/views/example.twig and {% haml %} code at the top of the view
+// load a Hybrid Haml / Twig template, ATTENTION: this one actually loads app/views/example.twig and {% haml %} code at the top of the view
 View::forge('example.mthaml');

 // load a Jade template, will load and parse app/views/example.jade View::forge('example.jade');

+// load a Plates template, will load and parse app/views/example.plates View::forge('example.plates');

 // load a Haml template, will load and parse app/views/example.haml View::forge('example.haml');